kai824/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
-2. Should be able to hold up to 1000 persons without any noticeable sluggishness in performance for typical usage.
+1. Should be able to hold up to 1000 persons without any noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster by using commands as compared to using the mouse.
+1. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster by using commands as compared to using the mouse.
-4. Logs must be automatically generated.
+1. Logs must be automatically generated.
-5. Logs must be identical across different operating systems to enable sharing between the same app on different OS platforms.
+1. Logs must be identical across different operating systems to enable sharing between the same app on different OS platforms.
-6. Copy and paste should be supported in text fields, allowing the user to enter information without typing manually.
+1. Copy and paste should be supported in text fields, allowing the user to enter information without typing manually.
-7. The app has to respond within one second.
+1. The app has to respond within one second.
+1. The app must remain functional even if the user manually modifies the JSON file and should not crash, even with incorrect modifications.

 ### Glossary